 The author came up with this solution some years ago, for keeping the Anco Standard Replacement Arm (See info on this below) firmly attached to Wiper Drive Shaft, which is arguably less rustic and (slightly) less ugly than the one above (...so says he!)...
 A very carefully hand-drilled and tapped arrangement with a SS 6-32 screw installed keeps the Driveshaft and Wiper Arm positively united:

 This is a workable repair which leaves all splining of the Driveshaft intact, unweakened, and able to transmit the operating torque, but not recommended for the faint of heart...if the drillbit was not down the center or Tap were to break during the operation, it would render the assembly into scrap, and increase the scope of the repair project, and number of expletives uttered, a lot....

 Wiper Arm/Post Repair

 SW-EM Tech Article: Windshield Wiper Systems

 I have found the this part works well on the 122 and 1800 application when paired with 11 inch wiper Blades for the 122 or 13 inch Blades on the 1800.
-Note that Blade angle with respect to Arm is adjustable, and that included is a Drive Bushing with a setscrew securing arrangement.
+Note that Blade angle with respect to Arm is adjustable (A), and that included is a Drive Bushing where mating hole is off-center, which allows a setscrew securing arrangement (B).
 This might be just the thing for a damaged Drive Shaft!

 You are welcome to use the information here in good health, and for your own non-commercial purposes, but if you reprint or otherwise republish this article, you must give credit to the author or link back to the SwEm site as the source.
 If you donít, youíre just a lazy, scum sucking plagiarist, and the Boston Globe wants you!
 As always, if you can supply corrections, or additional objective information or experience, I will always consider it, and consider working it into the next revision of this article...along with likely the odd metaphor and probably wise-a** comment.